 Lug-Centric (Floating) Slip-On Spacers

-Lug-centric wheel spacers mount directly to your vehicle’s lug nuts, and that’s where they disperse all of your vehicle’s weight.
+Lug-centric spacers mount directly to your vehicle’s lug nuts, and that’s where they disperse all of your vehicle’s weight.
 The most significant difference between a hub-centric and a lug-centric slip on wheel spacer is whether it has notches for the hub.

 Are Slip-On Wheel Spacers Safe?